juxor/afaq/markdown/append34.md

-Russian Anarchist Voline made clear _"for, the anarchists declared, if 'power' really should belong to the soviets, it could not belong to the Bolshevik Party, and if it should belong to that Party, as the Bolsheviks envisaged, it could not belong to the soviets."_ [**The Unknown Revolution**, p.
+Russian Anarchist Voline made clear _"for, the anarchists declared, if 'power' really should belong to the soviets, it could not belong to the Bolshevik Party, and if it should belong to that Party, as the Bolsheviks envisaged, it could not belong to the soviets."_ [ **The Unknown Revolution** , p.
 213] In the words of Kropotkin:

 > _"The idea of soviets . . . councils of workers and peasants . . .
-controlling the economic and political life of the country is a great idea.
+> controlling the economic and political life of the country is a great idea.
-All the more so, since it is necessarily follows that these councils should be composed of all who take part in the real production of national wealth by their own efforts. _
+> All the more so, since it is necessarily follows that these councils should
+> be composed of all who take part in the real production of national wealth
+> by their own efforts._
 >

-> _"But as long as the country is governed by a party dictatorship, the workers' and peasants' councils evidently lose their entire significance.
-They are reduced to the passive rule formerly played by the 'States General,' when they were convoked by the king and had to combat an all-powerful royal council."_ [**Kropotkin's Revolutionary Pamphlets**, pp. 254-5]
+> _"But as long as the country is governed by a party dictatorship, the
+> workers' and peasants' councils evidently lose their entire significance.
+> They are reduced to the passive rule formerly played by the 'States
+> General,' when they were convoked by the king and had to combat an all-
+> powerful royal council."_ [ **Kropotkin's Revolutionary Pamphlets** , pp.
+> 254-5]

 In other words, the workers' councils took power in name only.
 Real power rested with the central government and the workers' councils become little